Luxembourg European Annual Theatre Summer School

 We are active throughout each day, with time off on Thursday afternoon and evening.
 The course is intensive yet the atmosphere is relaxed, and we ensure that there is time – in breaks, around the grounds and winding down at the end of the day – to chat and to chill.

-Since 2015, LEATSS has been offering three additional 2-day Intensive Workshops on particular subjects, much like a master class, but still adhering to the LEATSS ethos of process before product.
+Since 2015, LEATSS has been offering additional 2-day Intensive Workshops on particular subjects, much like a master class, but still adhering to the LEATSS ethos of process before product.
 Students unable to attend the regular summer school can sign up for one, two or even all three workshops.
-In 2019, these workshops will be replaced by the Unit Courses of Project Four (see Independent Workshops).
+In 2019, only one workshops will be offered (see Independent Workshops).

 Two courses, generally called Theme and Skills, run throughout the week and each of the four tutors offers one teaching option in each of these two courses.
 On the first day, the tutors present their options after which students select two, one in Theme and one in Skills.
 Descriptions of the projects and options offered by each tutor can be found under the relevant sub-menu for that year.

 A smaller practical application project called Project 3 involves student director/leaders working with student actors over a number of working sessions.
 A closer description of this project can be found under the Project 3 sub-menu.
-In 2018, Project 3 will follow a different, creatively collaborative path.
+In 2019, Project 3 will follow a more creatively collaborative path.